RubensRainelli/NFT/Why the Chirstmas Hug.md

 # Why I did the Christmas Hug collection?

 Well, the question is easy... today the company I work for (Publicis Sapient) had sent a nice mail asking to the colleagues about what they should wish to receive as gift from a colleague.
-Clicking on the form it starter a really nice form, with [\"Shake Up The Happyness - Train\" music](https://www.youtube.com/watch?v=J-8VCL4uSUc "Shake Up The Happyness - Train") as background melody, asking for the DOs requests, like a real Santa destinated letter, and the DON\'Ts list.
+Clicking on the form it starter a really nice form called "Publicis Santa", with [\"Shake Up The Happyness - Train\" music](https://www.youtube.com/watch?v=J-8VCL4uSUc "Shake Up The Happyness - Train") as background melody, asking for the DOs requests, like a real Santa destinated letter, and the DON\'Ts list.
 Well, I chose to reply as follows: (it\'s in Italian, so use a translator to read it)

 ### DO: